Nashville-Public-Library/bedework-docs/docs/add-events/date-time.md

 ![img "date and Time"](../img/date-and-time.jpg)

-- All Day: Select “all day” for exhibits or one-on-one help where customers can make an appointment at any time during the day.
-All other events get a start time and end time or a start time and no duration.
+- All Day: Check this for events like exhibits or a book sale when people can come anytime.
+For everything else, pick a start and end time.
-- Start: Select the date of your event.
-For recurring events, like story times, enter the date for the first instance of the series.
+- Start: Pick the date your event begins.
+If it's a repeating event like story time, use the date of the very first one.
-- End: Select a duration in hours or minutes OR choose no duration if you do not want to specify an end time.
-Only use days or weeks for exhibits.
+- End: Choose how long your event lasts.
+Leave it blank if you don't want to set an end time.
+For exhibits, use days or weeks instead.